 Once confirmed, there are a couple different routes to take.
 If you have IMO in the small intestine you can take 2 antibiotics, rifaximin and neomycin, followed by an anti-microbial herbal protocol. (source) I think this is the most effective treatment.
 Rifaximin and neomycin are minimally absorbed antibiotics so they don’t cause as much damage to the overall microbiome as typical antibiotics.

 The most important part of the whole shebang is the leaky gut healing phase which comes after you’ve successfully killed off the IMO.
 How long you’ll need to do the protocols depends on how severe the overgrowth, but you must follow up treatment with leaky gut repair to heal and seal the gut.
 Here’s my post on how to heal leaky gut.
-Expect the process to take about six months in all on average.
+Expect the process to take about six months in all on average (and this is a conservative estimate).

 A low FODMAP diet may help relieve your bloating, but studies have shown it doesn’t effectively decrease the methanogen levels.